About this listing

 -Full-sized kitchen equipped with cookware

 -All linens & towels provided

--15 private acres with outdoor bar, bi-level deck, grill, and a number of seating areas
+-15 private acres with outdoor bar, large deck, grill, and a number of seating areas.

 -Fifteen minute drive to Pioneertown and Pappy & Harriet's